Save up to $190 on Amazon devices including Echo, Ring, Fire TV and more

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-Happening now: You can score major savings on top-rated Amazon devices during the Prime Early Access sale.
-This is the second and final day to shop the exclusive sale, available only to Amazon Prime members.
-Get a head start on your Black Friday shopping and save big today on Echo smart speakers, Echo Show smart displays and more Amazon devices.
+You can score amazing savings on the best and coolest Amazon devices during the Prime Early Access sale.
+Discounts will be wrapping up at the stroke of midnight, and they're only available to Amazon Prime members.
+Skip Black Friday lines and save significantly on Echo smart speakers, Echo Show smart displays and more Amazon devices.

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.